ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/react/react.md

 ## Linking to GitHub

-So we can host our React application on Code Capsules, we need to link our forked GitHub repository to our Code Capsules account.
+To host our React application on Code Capsules, we need to link our forked GitHub repository to our Code Capsules account.

 We can link the React application by clicking the profile image at the top right of the screen, and finding the GitHub button under "GitHub Details"